Teaching was Awesome

-- Arielle working through her stage fright by taking the last five minutes of class to sing for her peers, and then those peers cheering her on and hugging her.
+- Arielle working through her tear-inducing stage fright by accepting the last five minutes of class to sing for her peers, and then those peers cheering her on and hugging her.

 - Tori, Nina, Aimee, Arielle, and Theo presenting me with cards and a gift basket to encourage me when my mother was hospitalized.

 - Tony staying after class to share sympathy for my mother because he had lost his own mother the previous school year.